drink-this/drink-this-backend/README.md

 #### Configuration
 <!-- cli to get project running, potentially file descriptions, maybe just link to wiki -->
+1. Fork and clone this repo
+2. Install Python3 locally with shared libraries enabled.
+Detailed instructions for installing Python and the packages we rely on can be found [in this Wiki article](https://github.com/drink-this/drink-this-backend/wiki/Python-pyenv-Installation).
+3. Bundle install
+4. Configure API keys:

+    - Run `bundle exec figaro install` for [Figaro](https://github.com/laserlemon/figaro) to generate an application.yml file where secure information can be stored locally
+    - Create an app and retrieve an API key from the [Yelp Fusion API](https://www.yelp.com/developers/documentation/v3/authentication)
+    - Sign up to get an API key for [TheCocktailDB](https://www.thecocktaildb.com/api.php)

 #### Database schema
 <img width="685" alt="Screen Shot 2021-08-05 at 8 12 40 AM" src="https://user-images.githubusercontent.com/10294841/128374788-a88a6835-a76b-44f1-9a8a-91c2dc9c3f11.png">
 <!-- also explain dataset? -->

 #### How to run Test Suite

+To run the full test suite, simply run `bundle exec rspec`
 <!-- link to wiki -->
 Gems required for testing:
 - [faker](https://github.com/faker-ruby/faker)